q3-MuPa: Quick, Quiet, Quantitative Multi-Parametric MRI using Physics-Informed Diffusion Models: Method

-in which a larger $\gamma$ indicates a stronger contribution from $\hat{x}_0^{\prime}$.
-We replace $x_t$ with $x_t^{\prime}$ and resume the subsequent denoising steps.
-Intuitively, this step guides the reverse process toward the solution manifold of the forward model. \end{enumerate}
+following \cite{song2023solving}.
+Larger $\gamma$ indicates a stronger contribution from $\hat{x}_0^{\prime}$.
+The updated state $x_t^{\prime}$ replaces $x_t$, after which the reverse diffusion process resumes. \end{enumerate}

-We introduce the above data consistency procedure not at the very beginning of the reverse process when $x_t$ is too noisy and $\hat{x}_0$ may deviate substantially from the target clean sample.
-Instead, we start from an intermediate step $t_{start}$ when the noisy samples begin to resemble the target image, i.e., during the refinement stages which is more sensitive to the data consistency procedures \cite{yu2023freedom}.
-Furthermore, within the data-consistency regime, we found it computationally expensive and redundant to solve Eq.~\ref{GD} for every step $t$.
-Therefore, we enforce explicit data consistency only once every 10 steps after $t_{start}$ and denote the set of these time steps as $\mathbf{t_{DC}}$.
-Note that for all $t$, including those not in $\mathbf{t_{DC}}$, data consistency is still implicitly incorporated by providing $y$ as input to the model during the reverse process.
+Data consistency is not applied during early diffusion steps, where samples remain highly noisy and $\hat{x}_0$ may deviate substantially from the underlying solution.
+Instead, enforcement begins from an intermediate time step $t_{\mathrm{start}}$, when diffusion estimates enter the refinement regime and become more sensitive to measurement constraints \cite{yu2023freedom}.
+Furthermore, solving Eq.~\ref{GD} at every time step is computationally redundant.
+Therefore, data consistency is applied periodically (once every 10 steps) after $t_{\mathrm{start}}$, and the corresponding time steps are denoted by $\mathbf{t}_{\mathrm{DC}}$.
+For all time steps, including those not in $\mathbf{t}_{\mathrm{DC}}$, measurement information remains implicitly incorporated through conditioning on $y$ during reverse diffusion.